 However, pitching is extremely important even in traditional jobs.
 Here’s what I mean: individuals move faster than companies.
 Or, at least, they should.
 If you’re waiting for a job opening to be posted on a job site, that company’s need has gotten so acute that the company has already gone through a dozen or more slow, bureaucratic moves to try to fix their problem.
 At that point, it’s resume versus resume.
 You want to get in there first.
 Even a shitty entry-level job gives you that opportunity.
 If you answer the phone at the front desk, you will learn enough to be able to spot problems and suggest ways to fix them — ideally, ways that involve a new, expanded role for you.
 If you don’t already have a foot in the door, plenty of people have made jobs for themselves by tracking down the president of a small company and saying (tactfully), “I know how to market your product better,” or “I can rewrite your web copy so you’ll sell more of your product,” or “This is great — I can help you take it to the Spanish-speaking market.”

 You have to be able to pitch.
 In school, the only pitching I remember is occasionally having to come up with my own paper topic and get it approved by my English teacher.
 But there was no benefit to coming up with a better paper topic over a mediocre one; this isn’t really pitching.
 A teacher who wanted to teach pitching would say: “We’re going to spend the next three weeks working on this big science project, and you’ll be turning in X for a grade.
 However, if you can think of a way that you, personally, would learn more about this topic doing something else and turning in a different end product, please come convince me after class.”
 Make this offer, and the vast majority of children will ignore it.
-The one kid who takes the teacher up on the offer will then end up skipping all the boring stuff and doing something awesome that he actually cares about, and the other kids will be jealous.
+The one kid who takes the teacher up on the offer will then end up skipping all the boring stuff and doing something awesome that they actually care about, and the other kids will be jealous.
 Next time, the teacher gets a few more pitches.
-By the end of the year, the teacher gets pitches all the time without even making the suggestion that he or she is open to them.
+By the end of the year, the teacher gets pitches all the time without even making the suggestion that they’re open to them.

 Whether you are a student, an employee, an unemployed person, or an entrepreneur, you are fortunate enough to live in the age of the internet: pitching can be as easy as sending an email to someone whose email address is on the internet.
 You can pitch 10 good ideas in a day.
 You can pitch in the middle of the night.
 Try getting something published somewhere — if you’re not expecting to get paid (yet), this should be easy.
 If you’ve never been published anywhere, that can actually give you more credibility, provided that you are writing about something you do know: even professional science writers are trumped by actual scientists who stop doing science long enough to pen an op-ed.
 If the guy who cuts my hair wanted to comment on celebs’ new looks, I’d be way into it.
 When people who aren’t writers bother to get something published, it’s usually because they really have something to say.
 (Of course, not all pitching is about writing.
 Pitch yourself as a hitting coach for the local Little League team, I don’t care.
 But it’s easy to open doors when you’re creating those doors yourself).